These are the degree requirements for students in the AAMW program.

 Potential applicants should seek to aquire fieldwork experience as soon as possible in their undergraduate careers.
 The AIA Fieldwork Opportunities Bulletin annually advertises excavations and projects that are open to volunteers and students.

 The University of Pennsylvania Museum of Archaeology and Anthropology features a collection of Mediterranean/Near Eastern art and artifacts larger than any other university in North America.
 The collection is distinguished by the fact that all of the artifacts have been legally aquired.
-All AAMW students are required to spend at least one semester of their graduate career serving as an intern in the Mediterranean or Near Eastern Sections of the University Museum, beginning with students who entered in the Fall of 2005.
-The internship will normally take place during the student's second semester at Penn, and will entail at least four hours per week working with the Keeper of the Mediterranean or Near Eastern collections.
+All AAMW students are strongly urged to spend at least one semester of their graduate career serving as an intern in the Mediterranean or Near Eastern Section of the University Museum.
+The internship typically takes place during the student's second semester at Penn, and entails at least four hours per week working with the Keeper of the Mediterranean or Near Eastern collections.
 It is timed to coincide with the AAMW Proseminar in Materials and Methods and forms a component of the Proseminar work.

 If the ancient languages chosen by the student are Greek or Latin, the requirement can be fulfilled in one of several ways.
 For the Major Language, this means (a) passing an examination, (b) taking five semester-long courses in that language, or (c) taking at least two courses in that language at the 400 level or above.
 For the Minor Language, this means (a) passing an examination, (b) taking three semester-long courses in that language, or (c) taking at least one course in that language at the 400 level or above.
 Only final grades of "B" or better in these courses will satisfy the language requirement.